 Finding new water resources is critical for the health of our planet.
 The solution becomes infinitely easy when we simply look to the sky and begin to view rainwater as a resource, instead of a nuisance.

-Rainwater is immune to water table loss, and is also inherently free of contaminants like arsenic and fluoride as well as organic chemicals.
+Rainwater is immune to water table loss, and is also inherently free of chemical contaminants like arsenic, fluoride, pesticides, and other agricultural or industrial runoff.
 Caminos de Agua’s rainwater harvesting programs improve community health, reduce environmental stress on over-extracted aquifers, and give people control and consistency over their water supply.
 These programs leverage community organizations and volunteer labor.
 Rainwater isn’t just the solution for our region, it’s a solution for the world.

 On this page you will learn about rainwater harvesting systems, find information on our community-led rainwater harvesting projects, and be able to access our open-source educational materials to learn how you can capture rainwater and build your own systems.

-To survive, families bought plastic tanks and filled them at distant irrigation wells — water so high in arsenic and fluoride as to be unfit for human consumption.
-The local kindergarten often went weeks without water for washing or flushing.
+To survive, families buy plastic tanks and fill them at distant villages or irrigation wells – one of which registered the highest levels of arsenic and fluoride we have ever seen.
+The local kindergarten often went weeks without water for washing or flushing in their bathroom.

-Doña Esperanza and neighbors got organized, and in 2015, Caminos de Agua helped them build their first rainwater harvesting system, providing a handful of residents with safe, healthy drinking water —for the first time in years.
+So Doña Esperanza and her neighbors got organized, and in 2015, Caminos de Agua helped them build their first rainwater harvesting system – providing a handful of residents with safe and healthy drinking water for the first time in years.